oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/installing-basic-kubernetes-lab-services.md

 Once it has the IP address it creates versions of the ingress rules which have the IP address in their DNS names, then it will deploy them.

-Next it will deploy the secrets and config maps that the microservcies need to configure themselves
+Next it will deploy the secrets and config maps that the microservices need to configure themselves

 Now it deploys the microservices, and waits for them to start